 If you’ve tried to peek around this site at all, it’s probably evident that content is currently lacking for a blog that started two years ago.
 I didn’t keep up with it quite as well as I should have (and almost all – if not all – of the older posts on this site are currently being edited for content and style because I don’t entirely agree with the decisions and viewpoints of my 15 year old self).

 Now that I’m two years older, I’m focusing on blogging again and am excited to see how the goals and themes of Help Me Be Great may change and adapt to make sense for teenagers now.
-And though I wish that I could say that I started writing again out of a personal motivation and desire to share ideas with the world, the majority of the content on this blog will be written as assignments for a Rhetoric II class (which will also have an effect on the direction that this blog travels).
+A portion of this blog will also be devoted to exploring themes and topics of discussion from my Rhetoric class this year.

 In short: this is the journey of a 17 year old who wants to provide a valuable and interesting resource for fellow teenagers to learn about and define “greatness” for themselves personally.
 I hope that you can learn something here today!